 Select the color type as per your wish.

 Sub Color() Range("A1").Interior.Color = vbBlue End Sub

-If I run this code using F5 key or manually it will change the background color of the cell A1 to vbBlue.
+If I run this code using the F5 key or manually, it will change the background color of the cell A1 to value.

 Like this, you can use other constant named colors.
 Try using them to test the result.

-Apart from these 8 constant colors, we can also fill with different colors as well by using RGB function.
+Apart from these 8 constant colors, we can also fill with different colors as well by using the RGB function in VBA.

 Sub Color() Range("A1").Interior.Color = RGB( End Sub

 We need to enter the mixture of Red, Green, and Blue in numbers.
 To use this, you should be perfect in entering the numbers.
 I have entered the mixture as RGB (250, 200, 150).